hstatsep/portfolio-template/README.md

 ##### Updating your information

 * Still on `index.html`, around line 100, you'll see `Lorem ipsum...`.
 Feel free to change that text to whatever you want!
+* Click the green **commit** button at the bottom.

+---

+## Adding an entry

+* Click on `projects`, then click on `example-project.html`.
+Click *Raw* then highlight and copy all of the text.
+* Press the *Back* button twice until you are back at the `projects` directory.
+Then press *Create new file*.
+Name the file whatever you want, i.e. `cyoa.html`.
+* Paste the code!
+* Customize as needed, using the example starter code and comments to guide you.